 There's more...

 With Hyper-V, you can only update some VM hardware configuration settings when you have turned off the VM.
 In step 1, you switch the VM to enable you to make virtual BIOS settings.
 Once you have made these BIOS (and possibly other) changes, you can restart the VM.

+In step 2, you set certain the startup order for the VM and view the settings.
+In production, you may have scripts like this that set VM settings to a preferred corporate standard, irrespective of the default values.,

-Some settings, such as SCSI disk drives, can be added and removed from a running VM.
+Some settings, such as SCSI disk controllers and disk drives, can be added and removed from a running VM.
 In step 9, you add a newly created virtual disk drive to the running PSDirect VM.

 Configuring VM networking

-In the Creating a virtual machine recipe, you created a VM, PSDirect.
+In the Creating a Hyper-V VM recipe, you created a VM, PSDirect.
 This virtual machine has, by default, a single network card that Hyper-V sets to acquire IP address details from DHCP.
 In this recipe, you assign the NIC to a switch and configure IP address details for the virtual network adapter.

 Getting ready

-You run this recipe on HV1, which uses the PSDirect VM you created in the Creating a virtual machine recipe.
+You run this recipe on HV1, which uses the PSDirect VM you created in the Creating a Hyper- V VM recipe.
 This recipe also makes use of a DHCP server running on DC1.
-You set the DHCP service up in the Installing and authorizing a DHCP Server recipe.
-Then you configured the DHCP server in the Configure DHCP scopes recipe.
+In Chapter 7, Managing Networking in the Enterprise, you set the DHCP service up in the Installing DHCP recipe.
+Then you configured the DHCP server in the Configuring DHCP scopes and options recipe.

 This chapter uses the PSDirect VM you created earlier.
-When you built this machine using the normal setup routine, Windows assigns a random machine name, which you saw in a previous recipe (Using PowerShell Direct|).
+When you build this machine using the normal setup routine, Windows assigns a random machine name, which you saw in a previous recipe (Using PowerShell Direct|).
 In this recipe, you also change the name of the host inside to Wolf.

 In this recipe, you set the PSDirect VM's networking card to enable MAC address spoofing.
 This step enables the VM to see the network and get an IP address from the DHCP server on DC1.
 If you are running HV1 as a VM, you must also enable MAC spoofing on the NIC(s) in this VM on HV1's VM host.
 You should also enable MAC spoofing on HV2.